Health and Safety, Birth to 2 Years

 What kinds of equipment can be hazardous?

-Car seats, cribs, strollers, playpens, and high chairs are all often used by infants and toddlers up to age 2.
+Car seats, cribs, strollers, playpens, and high chairs are used by infants and toddlers.
 If any of this equipment is worn or broken, or if you use it incorrectly, it can be dangerous.

 If you buy or are given used equipment, make sure it meets current safety standards and has not had any safety recalls.
 You can check recall information from the U.S. Consumer Product Safety Commission online at www.cpsc.gov or by calling 1-800-638-2772.